Extracellular matrix: Hyaluronic acid

 Hyaluronic acid (or "hyaluronan") is a polysaccharide consisting of alternating residues of D-glucuronic acid and N-acetylglucosamine, and unlike other GAGs, is not found as a proteoglycan.
 Hyaluronic acid in the extracellular space confers upon tissues the ability to resist compression by providing a counteracting turgor (swelling) force by absorbing significant amounts of water.
 Hyaluronic acid is thus found in abundance in the ECM of load-bearing joints.
 It is also a chief component of the interstitial gel.
 Hyaluronic acid is found on the inner surface of the cell membrane and is translocated out of the cell during biosynthesis.

 Hyaluronic acid acts as an environmental cue that regulates cell behavior during embryonic development, healing processes, inflammation, and tumor development.
 It interacts with a specific transmembrane receptor, CD44.

+Chitin

+Chitin, a polymer of N-acetyl glucosamine, is not produced by mammals but is used extensively by various groups of invertebrates.
+It is an essential part of the shell of mulloscs, the cuticle of arthropods, the fibrous ECM of sponges, and the squid beak.
+Chitin forms into fibers and the fibers are organized into one of three crystalline shapes, α/β/γ.
+The chitin in arthropods and sponges are mostly in the α shape, organized into sheets (laminae) with the help of β-sheet-rich chitin-binding proteins.
+The chitin in squid beak is in the β form, organized into a hard composite material with protein coacervates.
+The cocoon contains γ-chitin.
+Chitin also makes up the cell wall of fungi.

+The stomachs of mammals (including humans) produce chitinase (acidic mammalian chitinase, AMCase), allowing them to break down chitin found in the diet.
+Despite being digestible, chitin also acts as a dietary fiber in mammals.
+The production of AMCase requries an immune response to be mounted against chitin.

 Proteins

 Collagen

 Collagen is the most abundant protein in the ECM, and is the most abundant protein in the human body.
 It accounts for 90% of bone matrix protein content.
 Collagens are present in the ECM as fibrillar proteins and give structural support to resident cells.
 Collagen is exocytosed in precursor form (procollagen), which is then cleaved by procollagen proteases to allow extracellular assembly.
-Disorders such as Ehlers Danlos Syndrome, osteogenesis imperfecta, and epidermolysis bullosa are linked with genetic defects in collagen-encoding genes.
+Disorders such as Ehlers–Danlos syndrome, osteogenesis imperfecta, and epidermolysis bullosa are linked with genetic defects in collagen-encoding genes.
 The collagen can be divided into several families according to the types of structure they form: